StarRocks/starrocks/docs/en/table_design/table_types/table_types.md

 ## Precautions

-- After a table is created, you cannot modify the table types of this table.
+- After a table is created, you cannot modify its table types.
 For example, you cannot change a Duplicate Key to a Primary Key table.
 You must create a new table.

 - Sort key columns must be defined prior to the other columns in the statement for table creation.